Fridah-Alwanga/blog/README.md

 ## My Blogs
-The user would like to.... :<br>
+1.The user would like to.... :<br>

-View the blog posts on the site<br>
+2.View the blog posts on the site<br>
-Comment on blog posts<br>
+3.Comment on blog posts<br>
-View the most recent posts<br>
+4.View the most recent posts<br>
-An email alert when a new post is made by joining a subscription.<br>
+5.An email alert when a new post is made by joining a subscription.<br>
-See random quotes on the site<br>
+6.See random quotes on the site<br>

 The writer would like to... :<br>